 Despite their busy schedules, Yari began working with an ESL tutor and both William and Yari studied hard to earn their driver's licenses.
 Hearing the news, a member of the Family Promise network generously donated a vehicle to the family, which they were able to register and insure thanks to their hard work saving while in shelter.

 Although William and Yari achieved their goals in shelter early in 2016, they struggled to find an affordable apartment in the area.
 Thankfully, after several weeks of searching, a donor in our network offered to subsidize their rent while a local landlord agreed to have FPM as a guarantor on their lease.
-With these supports in place, a two-bedroom apartment was secured and the family moved into the Transitional Living Program, giving them time to continue working toward reaching a higher family income.
+With these supports in place, a two-bedroom apartment was secured and the family moved into the SAIL Program, giving them time to continue working toward reaching a higher family income.
 And sure enough, after a few more months at his job, William was given a significant raise—a well-deserved acknowledgment of his hard work and value to his new company.

 William and Yari graduated from the program in May 2017 and assumed the full rent payments at that time.
 Their hard work and commitment to their family’s future led to their success and with their improved incomes, they are well on their way to long -term sustainability.